hakopako/openapi-cli-tool/README.md

 ## Scaffold

 Interactively input information of your API.
-A simple OpenAPI Specification is generated on your prompt.
+A simple OpenAPI Specification is generated from your prompt.

 ```bash
 $ openapi-cli-tool scaffold